palonso444/MineMadness/README.md

 Crusher jane may have digging as free action when reaching high levels.

-Path smart they go to nearest player even if they cannot reach it because is surrounded by monsters.
-In this case they should go after another player, if they can reach it.
+Path smart they go to the nearest player even if they cannot reach it because is surrounded by monsters.
+In this case, they should go after another player if they can reach it.

 Search tiles yield a random object (good one, whisky, tobacco or talisman) but cost one move to search and a monster may also appear.
-Above-mentioned object rarely appear out of search tiles.
+The above-mentioned object rarely appear out of search tiles.

-Save game at beginning of each level.
-Game deleted if killed(hard mode) or not (smooth mode).
-To save game, take a snapshot of the position of each token and store it in a dictionary to be able to reconstruct the board.
+Save the game at the beginning of each level.
+Game is deleted if killed(hard mode) or not (smooth mode).
+To save the game, take a snapshot of the position of each token and store it in a dictionary to be able to reconstruct the board.
 Consider updating token.pos when slide finishes (right now only token.position is updated) and reconstruct the board with pos (may be more efficient)

 Unbind button at beginning of on_ability_button and bind it again at the end